Shourya742/BasicAuth/README.md

 For each trained model, compute the accuracy on the test set that was set aside for each data variant.
 Since there are 3 variants, there should be 3 comparisons of Logistic Regression versus LDA.
 Implement each variant evaluation as a separate script.
 Name the scripts `eval_classifiers1.py`, `eval_classifiers2.py`, etc.

 These scripts should load the best trained weights, evaluate the accuracy on the test set, and print the accuracy to the console.

-# Submission 9/5/2023

-Create a zip file that includes all of your code as well as your report.
-The TA should be able to easily run the code to reproduce all plots and results.
-Include any additional instructions, if necessary.